Goshen College Piano Camp

 Lunch and snacks are provided!

 Calling all piano players!
 Looking for a summer camp to hone your skills, learn some fantastic piano duets, perform in Goshen College’s Rieth Recital Hall and Elkhart’s beautiful Ruthmere historical home, and make friends with other musicians?
-Then the 2023 Goshen College Piano Camp is the place for you!
-Come join us Sunday June 11 through Thursday June 15 for a day camp at the Goshen College Music Center.
+Then the 2025 Goshen College Piano Camp is the place for you!
+Come join us Sunday June 15 through Friday June 20 for a day camp at the Goshen College Music Center.
 The camp is hosted by the Goshen College Music Department and the GC Community School of the Arts, and all events on campus will be free and open to the public.

-The 2023 Goshen College Piano Camp kicks off on Sunday June 11 with a Faculty Recital, featuring Dr Matthew Hill, and Drs Luke and Mary Rose Norell.
-On Tuesday June 13, Guest Artist Kairy Koshoeva will present a recital, and will also offer a masterclass to campers.
+The 2025 Goshen College Piano Camp kicks off on Sunday June 15 with a Faculty Recital, featuring Dr Matthew Hill, and Drs Luke and Mary Rose Norell.
+On Tuesday June 17, Guest Artist Marvin Blickenstaff will present a recital, and, on Wednesday June 18, will offer students masterclasses to campers and a pedagogy workshop.
 Students will come to camp prepared with a solo piece to perform, but will also be assigned a piano duet to learn and perform over the course of the camp.
-Student performances include a final duet recital in Rieth Recital Hall (June 15), daily masterclass performances for Guest Artist Dr. Koshoeva or camp faculty, and a special field-trip performance at the incredible Ruthmere historical home in Elkhart (June 14).
+Student performances include a final duet recital in Rieth Recital Hall (June 20), daily masterclass performances for Guest Artist Marvin Blickenstaff or camp faculty, and a special field-trip performance at the incredible Ruthmere historical home in Elkhart (June 19).

 Each morning, students will take part in music courses (Music History, Music Theory, and Musicianship), have practice sessions, come together for a group discussion session on a piano-related topic, and engage in social activities around campus.
 The afternoons will consist of studio classes, solo and duet practice time, and special events, such as the Guest masterclass, Guest artist recital, Ruthmere recital and final camp recital.

-Tuition is $225, with financial aid available for those who qualify for Free or Reduced Lunch, and scholarships offered to returning campers from the 2022 camp.
+Tuition is $275, with financial aid available for those who qualify for Free or Reduced Lunch.
 Lunch in the GC cafeteria and snacks are provided.
-The Registration fee is $25, but will be waived if registering on or before May 12.
-The Registration deadline is Friday June 2.
+The Registration fee is $25, but will be waived if registering on or before May 1.
+The Registration deadline is Monday June 2.
+Eligibility is rising 4th grade through 2025 high school graduates, with a prerequisite of two years of playing experience and note-reading ability..

 Game Room, Ruthmere Mansion located at 302 E. Beardsley Ave., Elkhart, IN .